akeneo/pim-docs/developer_guide/installation/system_requirements/system_install_osx_1011.rst

 .. code-block:: bash

     $ brew update
-    $ brew install php56 --with-httpd24 # This installs the httpd24 package automatically and compiles the libphp5 extension as well
+    $ brew install php56 --with-httpd24
     $ brew install php56-apcu php56-mcrypt php56-opcache php56-intl

 .. note::

-    The --with-httpd24 option installs the package httpd24 automatically and compiles the libphp5.so extension for apache.
-If you want to use the OS X built-in apache you need to unlink the package using the following command: `brew unlink httpd24` (This command does not delete the libphp5.so extension that you will need to include your apache configuration.
+    The `--with-httpd24` option installs the package httpd24 (apache) automatically and compiles the libphp5.so extension for apache.
+If you want to use the OS X built-in apache version, you need to unlink the package using the following command: `brew unlink httpd24` (This command does not delete the libphp5.so extension that you will need to include your apache configuration).

 * Check that PHP 5.6 is now your current PHP version with: